devpi/devpi/doc/userman/devpi_commands.rst

                            directory which was created by an --export operation of a prior devpi-server run (possibly earlier version).
-                           You can only import into a fresh server state directory which you can set via --serverdir
+                           You can only import into a fresh server state directory which you can set via serverdir

     background server:
       --start              start the background devpi-server